-NIRSC assigned frequencies shall NOT be moved or transferred from one incident to another without approval and coordination with the CDO or COMC.
+NIRSC assigned frequencies shall NOT be moved or transferred from one incident to another without approval and coordination with the CDO or COMC due to frequency conflicts within the area or GACC's.

 FIELD ASSISTANCE:

 The CDO is available 24/7 throughout the year to fill equipment and frequency orders.
 The CDO is available to help with incident system designs and radio propagation.
 Field users should coordinate directly with the CDO before ordering any equipment of frequencies from NIRSC.